KabrG/mri-medical/README.md

 # Early Alzheimer's Detection

 This project uses MRI scans from the OASIS database to train a model for assessing Alzheimer’s risk.
 The model reached an accuracy of 81.0%.
 Since MRI scans are typically used to support clinical evaluation rather than provide a standalone diagnosis, this level of accuracy is considered reasonable.
+Over 85,000 samples were used in training.

 Dataset: https://www.kaggle.com/datasets/ninadaithal/imagesoasis